CogitatorTech/gaggle/docs/CONFIGURATION.md

 SELECT gaggle_info('username/dataset-name');
 ```

-### Retry Policy Details (planned)
+### Retry Policy Details

-Retry policy and exponential backoff are planned but not yet implemented.
-Current releases do not retry failed HTTP
+Gaggle implements retries with exponential backoff for HTTP requests.
+The number of attempts, initial delay, and
-requests automatically.
+maximum delay can be tuned with the environment variables above.

 ### Logging Levels (planned)